 The Dandelion ~ Taraxacum officinalis

 The Dandelion comes into flower in Spring, bringing forth flowers from April to November.
 The dandelion is a storehouse of minerals especially iron, copper and potash.
 Copper being especially important as an activator of zinc in the body.
-Zinc being necessary for wound healing, fertility and white blood cell production.
-It also contains more vitamin A & C than most other vegetables and fruit.
+Zinc being necessary for wound healing healing, fertility, and white blood cell production.
+It also contains more vitamin A and C than most other vegetables and fruit.

 The high iron content of both leaves and root helps to combat anaemia.
 The root is used as a liver remedy especially useful in relieving bilious disorders.

 Encourage the dandelion to flourish in your pastures; it is non-poisonous and entirely beneficial.
 A few leaves shredded into a mash feed can only improve your horse’s health.